'I can’t turn my back on this place' | San Marcos family starting to rebuild after Oak Grove fire destroyed their property

 "Every minute I have free will probably be on the phone for construction," Oosterhuis said.

-To help with the family’s repairs, one of Oosterhuis’ close friends started a GoFundMe last week and they've already almost doubled their goal.
+To help with the family’s repairs, one of Oosterhuis’ close friends started a GoFundMe last week.
+It has already almost doubled its goal.

 "It's some emotion that I guess I've never experienced of extreme gratitude, but like, it's very humbling," Oosterhuis said.

-Though they've got a tough road ahead of rebuilding, Oosterhuis keeps the same motto: "When the going gets tough, the tough get going."
+Though her family has a tough road ahead of rebuilding, Oosterhuis keeps the same motto: "When the going gets tough, the tough get going."

-"Hopefully our kids are here till they graduate, and we’ll come back to it," Oosterhuis said.
+"Hopefully, our kids are here 'til they graduate and we’ll come back to it," Oosterhuis said.
 "I can’t turn my back on this place.
 That's not even an option.
 You know, you can't abandon something.
 I'd rather rebuild it and make it better and bring life back to it just to honor it."